This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Your compost tumbler fails to get to the desired heat, probably due to a poorly insulated compost bin.
 Proper insulation promotes the efficiency of the compost bins, thus increasing performance.
 In this case, performance can only improve by fitting an insulated, new, and effective compost tumbler.

 Another reason your rotary compost tumbler fails to generate compost heat is a poorly insulated compost tumbler with thin tumbler walls.
 This design sees a lot of heat escaping, thus straining the compost and it cannot heat efficiently.
-Such a phenomenon is common mainly during the winter when there are low outdoor temperatures.
+Such a phenomenon is common mainly during the winter with low outdoor temperatures.

-2. Adding Large Material in the Compost Tumbler
+2. Adding Large Material to the Compost Tumbler

 If your compost contains large materials that have not been cut, this might be why your rotary compost tumbler heat fails to climb.
-You should check if the tumbler’s material has been ground, chopped, or shredded into smaller particles to improve performance.
+To improve performance, you should check if the tumbler’s material has been ground, chopped, or shredded into smaller particles.

-Breaking the matter into smaller particles is vital in increasing the surface area for greater availability to microbes to break the waste quickly.
+Breaking the matter into smaller particles is vital in increasing the surface area to allow microbes to break the waste quickly.
 Microbial activities intensify when the availability of material for feeding by bacteria is high due to composting.

 3. Ensuring The Correct Starting Mix on your Compost Tumbler